Buncombe County, North Carolina: Local government

 Buncombe County is a member of the Land-of-Sky Regional Council of governments.
-Buncombe County has a council/manager form of government.
-Current commissioners are Amanda Edwards (Chair), Al Whitesides, Jennifer Horton, Terri Wells, Martin Moore, Parker Sloan, and Drew Ball.
+Buncombe County has a commission-manager form of government.
+Commissioners are selected via partisan elections to serve four-year terms representing one of three districts.
+In addition to a chair, each district has two representatives on the commission.
+Current commissioners are Amanda Edwards (chair), Al Whitesides (District 1), Jennifer Horton (District 1), Terri Wells (District 2), Martin Moore (District 2), Parker Sloan (District 3), and Drew Ball (District 3).
+Avril Pinder is the County Manager.

 Buncombe County Public Libraries has 11 branch locations, with a central location at Pack Memorial Library in downtown Asheville.

 There are two public school systems within Buncombe County, including Buncombe County Schools and Asheville City Schools as well as many private schools and charter schools.
 There are four colleges in Buncombe County, including Asheville-Buncombe Technical Community College, University of North Carolina at Asheville, Montreat College, and Warren Wilson College.

 Sheriff's Office and policing

 The Buncombe County Sheriff provides court protection and jail administration for the entire county and provides patrol and detective services for the unincorporated areas of the county.
 The Sheriff's Office is organized into six divisions: Enforcement, Detention, Animal Control, Support Operations, School Resources, Civil Process.
 The current Sheriff is Quentin Miller who was elected in 2018.

-Asheville has a municipal police department, with David Zack named as the Chief of Police in 2020.
+Asheville has a municipal police department.
+As of 2026, Jackie Stepp is serving as the interim police chief.
 The municipalities of Black Mountain, Biltmore Forest, Montreat, Weaverville, and Woodfin also have municipal police departments, and UNC Asheville and Montreat College have campus police departments.
 The NC State Highway Patrol Troop G regional headquarters is located in east Asheville.